vandsama/tech.elevator.final.capstone.pet.pals/README.md

 VSC: https://code.visualstudio.com/download

 ### Installation Procedures
-Installation procedures will vary depending on your machine; make sure to install a version of each software that is compatible with your operating system.
+Installation procedures will vary depending on your machine; make sure to install a version of each software that is compatible with your operating system. <br />
 Troubleshooting with Node.js and npm on a Mac: ensure the Postgres tools folder is located in the PATH variable so the database script can run by creating a bash profile and modifying the path variable in it.

 ## Part 2: Run data and server to view the webpage